Military ranks of Singapore: Military experts

 Military experts are soldiers that serve in specific military domains under the Military Domain Experts Scheme (MDES), which is a separate rank scheme that was introduced in April 2010.
 The rank structure runs in parallel with the conventional ranks of enlistees, specialists, warrant officers, and commissioned officers, and allows for continual advancement from ME1 to higher ranks all the way to ME9 based upon expertise and performance levels.

-Military experts of Military Expert 3 (ME3) rank are considered equivalent to warrant officers; while those ranking Military Expert 4 (ME4) or higher (collectively referred to as senior military experts) are considered equivalent to commissioned officers and given the same legal authority.
 The rank titles do not have unique names, but are instead suffixed by a cardinal number from 1 to 9 (for example, Military Expert 3 or ME3), with 1 indicating the most junior rank and 9 the most senior.
-Each of the ranks may be further qualified by another suffix: this may be a letter to denote military experts in different stages training, such as T for trainees (for example, Military Expert 4 Trainee or ME4T) or A for apprentices (for example, Military Expert 4 Apprentice or ME4A); or a number to distinguish paygrades for fully qualified military experts (for example, Military Expert 4–2 or ME4-2).
-Each of the rank has two or three paygrades except for the ranks of ME7, ME8, and ME9, where there is only one paygrade and no suffix is used.
+Each of the ranks are further qualified by another suffix: this may be a number to denote pay grades (for example, Military Expert 4–2 or ME4-2); or a letter to denote military experts in different stages of training, namely T for trainees (for example, Military Expert 4 Trainee or ME4T) or A for apprentices (for example, Military Expert 4 Apprentice or ME4A).
+Their insignia has the National Arms inside the diamond with a gold border.

 Military expert trainees are considered equivalent to the rank of private, while military expert apprentices are considered equivalent to the rank of Military Expert 1.

+Military experts of ME1 and ME2 rank are considered equivalent to specialists and military experts of ME3 rank are considered equivalent to warrant officers.
+Those ranking Military Expert 4 (ME4) or higher (collectively referred to as senior military experts) are considered equivalent to commissioned officers and given the same legal authority.

+Military expert are the only ranks within the Singapore Armed Forces ranks to have its abbreviated rank and suffix displayed on the name tape.

+In comparison to a typical progression of a specialist-warrant officer that does not allow progression to the officer ranks, the linear progression under the MDES may allow a serviceman to be promoted to an officer equivalent rank of ME4 or ME5.

+Similar to a warrant officer, military experts under the warrant officers scheme holding ME3 rank are addressed by lower-ranking personnel as "Encik" for males or "Cik" for females; while senior military experts with ME4 rank and above are addressed by lower-ranking personnel as "Sir" for males or "Ma'am" for females, similar to officers.